 At any age, healthy relationships are based on respect, trust, kindness, and understanding.
 For young children, this starts with friendships that encourage sharing, playing fairly, and treating each other kindly.
-For teens, it involves values deeper like compassion, and boundaries that allow for mutual respect and independence.
+For teens, it involves deeper values like honesty. compassion, and boundaries that allow for mutual respect and independence.